d1m007/ReservationInfo/README.md

 ## Documentation

 The Reservation Info plugin show the current reservation status in the lists of items.
 This plugin is compatible with GLPI 10.0.0 => 10.0.7.
 Translations available in en_EN, fr_FR, es_ES.
-Up to you to add more.
+It's up to you to add more.

 All its database tables and additionnal files are removed when uninstalling the plugin.